College of Humanities & Behavioral Sciences

 Teaching and research interests: Advertising, media studies

 Dr. Bosworth earned his B.S. and M.A. at the University of Florida and his Ph.D. at the University of Georgia, where he wrote a dissertation entitled, “Online computer media use in the home: A study of uses-and-effects."
 He recently earned a graduate certificate in Digital Marketing from The University of Virginia.
 Bosworth has also worked at the Ocala Economic Development Council as a research assistant, promoting the area for business expansion and economic growth.
 He also worked for the Chain Store Guide Information Services (CSGIS), Division of Lebhar-Friedman Publishing, first as a marketing associate and then as a marketing information editor.
 While at CSGIS Dr. Bosworth was a member of its strategic planning and horizons planning committees.
 Dr. Bosworth recently stepped down as Coordinator for the Media Studies major, a position he filled for 10 years.
 He served as Interim Chair for the department of Political Science in 2018, and regularly advises new freshmen and transfer students at Quest.

 Teaching and research interests: Public relations, crisis communication, issues management, organizational legitimacy, organizational values, social network analysis, activism and social capital.

 Teaching and research interests: organizational communication; business rhetoric; corporate reputation management; leadership.

 Dr. French earned her B.S. at Radford University, M.A. at Wake Forest University and Ph.D. at Pennsylvania State University.
-She currently serves as Associate Editor for the Journal of Business Communication, and currently serves as a reviewer for several Communication journals.
+She served as an Associate Editor for the Journal of Business Communication, and currently serves as a reviewer for several Communication journals.
 Her research has been published in the Journal of Applied Communication, the Southern Communication Journal, the Journal of Business Communication, and Business Communication Quarterly.
 Dr. French has served as an Honors Faculty Fellow, and was awarded the College of Humanities and Behavioral Sciences Distinguished Teaching award in 2019.

 Dr. Jennings earned his B.A. degree in sociology and a second B.A. with a double major in computer science and business administration from Mary Baldwin College, his M.A. in Instructional Technology, and Ph.D. in Instructional Design and Technology from Virginia Tech.
-He is an experienced web design consultant, system engineer, and Webmaster for a variety of organizations including industry (fortune 100, 500 and Global 2000 companies), health care, local government, law enforcement, and a technical school.
+He is an experienced webmaster, system engineer, and eLearning consultant for a variety of organizations including industry (fortune 100, 500 and Global 2000 companies), health care, local government, law enforcement, and technical schools.
 In addition to experience in the field, he has taught computer science at both the high school and community college levels and maintains certification to teach k-12 computer science in the Commonwealth of Virginia.
 His course website is www.samjennings.org.
 Dr. Jennings currently serves as the Media Studies Coordinator for our School.

 Teaching and research interests: interpersonal communication, teamwork, and communication trends.

-Teaching and research interests: Journalism, Web design, media history, communication technology & culture
+Teaching and research interests: Graphic storytelling, media history, critical methods

 Teaching and research interests: Media production, Interdisciplinary studies, comedy, semiotics, film and video production and editing.

-Dr. Turner earned his B.A. in Communication and B.A. in English at Virginia Tech in 1998, M.A. in Telecommunication, Ohio University, 2001 and Ph.D.
-Interdisciplinary Arts, Ohio University, 2005.
-Dr. Turner also enjoys teaching interdisciplinary classes such as a course he originated on Brazilian Arts and media.
+Dr. Turner earned his B.A. in Communication and B.A. in English at Virginia Tech, and earned his M.A. in Telecommunication and Ph.D. in Interdisciplinary Arts both at Ohio University.
+Dr. Turner also enjoys teaching interdisciplinary classes, such as a course he originated on Brazilian arts and media.
 Dr. Turner’s dissertation “Signs of Comedy: A Semiotic Approach to Comedy in the Arts” looks at how comedy creates and subverts meaning in a variety of art forms.
-Dr. Turner has presented at numerous national and international conferences in interdisciplinary studies, theater, art history, philosophy, English, and film.
-He has also published articles and book chapters on comedy westerns and the Marx Brothers.
-Dr. Turner continues to work as an editor and consultant to Jonesfilm Group Ltd. and has edited several documentary films for them.
+Dr. Turner has presented at numerous national and international conferences in interdisciplinary studies, theater, art history, philosophy, English, popular culture, and film.
+He has also published articles and book chapters on comedy Westerns, “Weird Al” Yankovic, and the Marx Brothers.
+Dr. Turner has worked as an editor and consultant to Jonesfilm Group Ltd. and has edited several documentary films for them.
 Dr. Turner’s travels and interest in international education have led him to teach students on five continents.

 Teaching and research interests: public relations, IMC, gender communication

-Dr. Baker Webster is an Assistant Professor of Communication at Radford University and is currently serving as the Interim Director of the School Of Communication.
+Dr. Baker Webster is an Associate Professor of Communication at Radford University and is currently serving as the Interim Director of the School Of Communication.
 She earned two master degrees from The University of Alabama and her doctorate from Bowling Green State University.
 Dr. Baker-Webster currently serves as the Coordinator for the Communication Studies major in our School.

-Teaching and research intereests: Communication, research methods, communication theory, persuasion, conflict management, and International and Intercultural Communication.
+Teaching and research interests: Communication, research methods, communication theory, persuasion, conflict management, and International and Intercultural Communication.